Lessons In Pain.

 Pain is often associated with physical trauma, but that doesn’t tell the whole story.

-• social factors (e.g., gender, ethnicity, health care providers).
+- Social factors (e.g., environment, support systems, health care providers).

 People are unique, so taking a holistic approach and looking at every factor that may influence the outcome of someone’s pain is necessary.
-Further, it’s essential not to glance over things that may exacerbate pain in what may be perceived as unrelated ways (e.g., stress, depression).
+It’s also why stress management, mindset, and healthy lifestyle habits play such an important role in how you feel day-to-day.

 Why Does It Happen?

-Researchers have concluded over the years that we experience pain for three main reasons.
-(3) To:
+Researchers have concluded over the years that we experience pain for three main reasons:

-So, you took your curious hand and touched a pan you shouldn’t have.
+So, you touched a pan you shouldn’t have.
 Then, you probably yelled or cried and recoiled your hand into your arms and clutched it.
 In doing so, you followed the three reasons above for why we feel pain.

 Your body has been giving you years of feedback that you’ve likely turned a blind eye to.
 And the reality is that everyone is busy and stressed, and we collectively don’t make the time for movement and body awareness.